oneapi-src/ishmem/docs/_sources/rma.rst

 locations on a local array.
 The routines return when the data has been copied into the local **dest** array.

+"""""""""""""
+ISHMEMX_IBGET
+"""""""""""""
+Copies strided data blocks to a specified PE.

+In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`, and SIZE is one of 8, 16, 32, 64, 128.

+.. cpp:function:: template<typename TYPE> void ishmemx_ibget(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe)

+.. cpp:function:: void ishmemx_TYPENAME_ibget(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe)

+.. cpp:function:: void ishmemx_ibgetSIZE(void* dest, const void* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe)

+  :param dest: Local address of the array to be updated.
+The type of **dest** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param source: Symmetric address of the source array data object.
+The type of **source** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param dst: The stride between consecutive blocks of the **dest** array.
+The stride must be greater than or equal to **bsize** and is scaled by the element size of the **dest** array.
+A value of **bsize** indicates contiguous data.
+  :param sst: The stride between consecutive blocks of the **source** array.
+The stride must be greater than or equal to **bsize** and is scaled by the element size of the **source** array.
+A value of **bsize** indicates contiguous data.
+  :param bsize: Number of elements per block in the **dest** and **source** arrays.
+  :param nblocks: Number of blocks to be copied from the **source** array to the **dest** array.
+  :param pe: PE number of the remote PE.
+  :returns: None.

+Callable from the **host** and **device**.

+**Description:**
+The `ibget` routines provide a method for copying strided data blocks from a symmetric array from a specified remote PE to strided locations on a local array.
+The routines return when the data has been copied into the local **dest** array.

+""""""""""""""""""""""""
+ISHMEMX_IBGET_WORK_GROUP
+""""""""""""""""""""""""
+Copies strided data blocks to a specified PE.

+In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`, and SIZE is one of 8, 16, 32, 64, 128.

+.. cpp:function:: template<typename TYPE> void ishmemx_ibget_work_group(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe, const Group& group)

+.. cpp:function:: void ishmemx_TYPENAME_ibget_work_group(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe, const Group& group)

+.. cpp:function:: void ishmemx_ibgetSIZE_work_group(void* dest, const void* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe, const Group& group)

+  :param dest: Local address of the array to be updated.
+The type of **dest** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param source: Symmetric address of the source array data object.
+The type of **source** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param dst: The stride between consecutive blocks of the **dest** array.
+The stride must be greater than or equal to **bsize** and is scaled by the element size of the **dest** array.
+A value of **bsize** indicates contiguous data.
+  :param sst: The stride between consecutive blocks of the **source** array.
+The stride must be greater than or equal to **bsize** and is scaled by the element size of the **source** array.
+A value of **bsize** indicates contiguous data.
+  :param bsize: Number of elements per block in the **dest** and **source** arrays.
+  :param nblocks: Number of blocks to be copied from the **source** array to the **dest** array.
+  :param pe: PE number of the remote PE.
+  :param group: The SYCL ``group`` or ``sub_group`` on which to collectively perform the `strided Get` operation.
+  :returns: None.

+Callable from the **device**.

+**Description:**
+The `ibget` routines provide a method for copying strided data blocks from a symmetric array from a specified remote PE to strided locations on a local array.
+The routines return when the data has been copied into the local **dest** array.

 ^^^^^^^^^^^^^^^
 Nonblocking RMA